henkerik/henkerik.github.io/_posts/2014-05-08-a-css-selector-evaluator-using-the-list-monad-in-javascript.md

 ---
 {% include JB/setup %}

-In this post I will explain how to write a monadic CSS selector evaluator.
+In this post I will explain how to write an evaluator for a CSS selector.
 The CSS specification defines selectors, which indicate to which DOM elements a given list of style declarations needs to be applied.
 For example, the selector:

 {% highlight css %}
     #test > li